Online Master of Science in Education Degree

 ED570 The Reflective Educator

 Note that while all these courses are applicable to the PLT, only rarely would all be necessary for passing it.
-For more information on alternate route certification, contact the M. S. in Education program director at 800-343-5498, ext.
+For more information on alternate route certification, contact the Education program director at 800-343-5498, ext.
 7995.

 While entirely optional, you can take some of the courses in Saint Joseph's summer residency with classroom settings.
 Courses meet for three hours on weekdays, and most students accelerate their programs by taking two classes.
 Summer students report an excellent experience, and many return for subsequent summers.